Pleora/Camera-Integration-Samples/README.md

-# Samples-for-eBUS-Tx
+# Camera-Integration-Samples
-Samples using eBUS Tx to create GigE Vision compatible cameras.
+Samples using eBUS Tx to create GigE Vision compatible cameras for supported hardware platforms.